 Don’t keep it to yourself.

 Put down the phone or walk away.
-Anything that needs to be sold with urgency and by using high-pressure, emotional selling is never going to be a good purchase.
+Anything that needs to be sold with urgency and by using high-pressure, emotional selling is unlikely to be a good purchase.

 So, there you go – that’s my round up on investment scams.

 If you have any questions, feel free to get in touch.